HomeSpan/HomeSpan/docs/Extras.md

 * `void enableCarrier(uint32_t freq, float duty=0.5)`

-  * enables the overlay of a "square" carrier wave on the pulse train.
+  * enables modulation of the pulse train with a "square" carrier wave.
 In practice this is only used for IR signals (not RF)

     * *freq* - the frequency, in Hz, of the carrier wave.
 If freq=0, carrier wave is disabled